- College of Osteopathic Medicine

 - About Us

-Online enrollment becomes available by Nov 1 for the upcoming spring semester and by April 1 for the following summer and fall semesters.
+Online enrollment becomes available by Nov 1 for the spring semester and by April 1 for the summer and fall semesters.

 - Newly admitted master’s students receive directions for enrollment along with a list of available classes after admission to the School of Forensic Sciences.

 - Currently enrolled master’s students have access to online enrollment.
-Class lists for upcoming semesters may be obtained from the program office by sending an e-mail request to firstname.lastname@example.org.
+Course lists for upcoming semesters are available via the self-service enrollment system.